 With as much content as there is floating around the World Wide Web these days, it’s no small feat to create share-worthy content that “goes viral.”
-If you maintain a blog on your website, then you may be wondering how to make your blog post go viral; after all, doing so could significantly increase traffic to your website and boost your brand’s reputation in the process!
+If you maintain a blog on your website, then you may be wondering what makes content viral and how you can make your blog post go viral; after all, doing so could significantly increase traffic to your website and boost your brand’s reputation in the process!

-Making blog content go viral is easier said than done, but with these tips on how to create viral content, you’ll be well on your way.
+Creating viral content from your blog is easier said than done, but with these tips on how to create viral content, you’ll be well on your way.

 Identify Your Audience